naftalic/ddmif/portfolio_weights.md

 ## A numerical example
+Building upon the previous numerical example, we aim to construct a portfolio that delivers an average annualized return of 8% without short sales and with the restriction that the weights of the portfolio must sum to 1.
+We further impose the constraint that the weight of each stock can only be greater than 0.03 (i.e., 3%) or less than 0.30 (i.e., 30%), or it must be 0.

+To represent these constraints mathematically, we construct the matrix A, where the first two rows denote equality constraints that the sum of weights should equal 1 and that the target mean return is 8%.
+Since binary weights are not relevant for these constraints, we place 0 in the corresponding matrix elements.
+The remaining rows of the matrix are inequality constraints that restrict the weights of each stock to lie between 0.03 and 0.30 or be 0.
+We use the values of $\kappa_l$ and $\kappa_h$ to ensure that $0.03v_i^+ \le w_i \le 0.3v_i^+$, where $v_i^+$ is a binary variable.
+If $v_i^+$ equals 1, the weight of stock $i$ must lie within the range of 0.03 to 0.30.
+Otherwise, if it is more optimal for the weight of stock $i$ to be 0, then $v_i^+= 0$, and $w_i$ is also equal to 0.

 Continuing with the prebious  numerical example we  seek a portfolio with an average annualized return of 8%, with no short sales allowed, and the weights of the portfolio must sum to 1.
 We now add the constraint that a stock can only have a weight greater than 0.03 (i.e., 3%) or less than 0.30 (i.e., 30%) or else it must have a value of 0.

 The first two rows of this A matrix are the equality constraints that the sum of weights equals 1 and that the target mean is 8%.
 For the binary weights (the six additional elements in the vector $x$), a 0 is placed in the matrix since binary weights are not relevant for these constraints.
 The rest of the rows represent inequality constraints to